A nonlocal feature-driven exemplar-based approach for image inpainting: Introduction

-Introducing nonlocal operators into the image processing field has been immensely successful, e.g. nonlocal total variation \cite{Gilboa2008} and nonlocal means \cite{Buades2005}; however, even in these seminal works, similarity comparisons between patches is largely dependent on color or intensity differences rather than true textural and structural differences.
+Introducing nonlocal operators into the image processing field has been immensely successful, e.g. nonlocal total variation \cite{Gilboa2008} and nonlocal means \cite{Buades2005}; however, even in these seminal works, similarity comparisons between patches are largely dependent on color or intensity differences rather than true textural and structural differences.
 As a potential remedy, in \cite{Arias2011} a framework capable of considering structural and textural differences was developed.
 Their method is a generalization of the method proposed in \cite{Gilboa2008}, although their method was a marked improvement as it did not require a priori determining which pixels were self-similar.
 In addition, rather than solely considering patch differences based entirely on pixel color/intensity, patch differences dependent on the gradient of the image were additionally utilized.
-In this work we delve further into this framework and consider a general convolution operator which allows us to focus on the types of distinguishing features we wish to utilize in the inpainting process.
+The use of gradients in the inpainting process was later explored in \cite{Liu2012,Newson2014}.
+In this work we delve further into the framework introduced in \cite{Arias2011} and consider a general convolution operator which allows us to focus on the types of distinguishing features, such as edges or textures, we wish to utilize in the inpainting process.
+Employing a more general feature space in the image reconstruction allows the inpainting algorithm to take advantage of additional self-similarity within the image that may be ignored by more traditional filters.

 The organization of this paper is as follows.
 In Section \ref{ref:problem} we formulate the image inpainting problem and review various inspirational works for the model developed in this paper.
 In Section \ref{sec:model} we present our model as well as an algorithm with which it may be solved.
 We continue in Section \ref{sec:examples} with examples of our model applied to various damaged images.
 We conclude our discussion with Section \ref{sec:conclusion}.